william-liebenberg/OpenApi-FullTypeNames/README.md

 Neither of these behaviours is what I am looking for.
 Also, when expanding the endpoint to inspect the body or response schemas, there are no type names displayed either.
 Without the full type name, I cannot tell exactly which model the UI is referring to in my codebase.
 I NEED THE FULL TYPE NAME!!

-So, after a bit of experimentation I got my own version of the old `CustomSchemaIds` implementation working.
-I did have to take a bit of care to make it work for both [SwaggerUI](https://swagger.io/tools/swaggerhub/) and the newer [Scalar UI](https://github.com/scalar/scalar).
-Both libraries interpret the OpenAPI spec document slightly differently and use annotations vs titles in different parts of their UIs to display the type name, but I managed to achieve a consistent outcome for both.
+So, after a bit of experimentation I got my own version of the beloved `CustomSchemaIds` implementation working.
+The next section will cover all the details of the implementation.

 ![type-name-with-endpoint-response](./images/type-name-with-endpoint-response.png)
 *Figure: Expanding the response schema now shows the full type name*